For a fairly small state, we sure have our fill of castles…

 Possibly the youngest castle in New Hampshire, it was built in 1996 by David O’Connor and Loretta Salazar, a recreation of a 10th/11th century castle keep.

 – BEAUVAIS CASTLE aka LITTLE RED DOLLHOUSE –

 Location: 141 Union Street Manchester, New Hampshire

 This is a faux castle front built over a structure.
 This business has been open for several years, selling dolls, doll houses, and Christmas decorations during the holiday season.
-They are in the process of selling their inventory, as part of a “retirement sale.” [update: possibly this is sold by now.
-Web site no longer operative].
+They sold off their inventory, as part of a “retirement sale.”
+No longer in operation.

 – HUNT CASTLE – aka -RINDGE CASTLE-